Michael Davis (artist): Influences

-Criticism and commentary
+Reception

-Davis was included in a compilation of Los Angeles Artists, L.A.Rising, SoCal Artists Before 1980.
-The compilation by Lynn Kienholz, documented the work of 500 important artists working in Los Angeles during the growth of the seminal art scene.
-In that book Walter Hopps wrote: "Davis's works have a strong iconographic content...not only is there an interest in architectural form, but also a kind of mythology...It's crafted and put together like something on the fringes of urban society.".
+Davis was included in a compilation of Los Angeles artists called L.A.
+Rising: SoCal Artists Before 1980.
+The compilation by Lynn Kienholz documented the work of 500 important artists working in Los Angeles during the growth of the seminal art scene.
+In that book, Walter Hopps wrote: "Davis's works have a strong iconographic content...not only is there an interest in architectural form, but also a kind of mythology...It's crafted and put together like something on the fringes of urban society."

-Christopher Miles said of Davis: "Davis’ practice is clearly informed by a long personal history on the part of the artist with direct engagement in the discourses of conceptual art practice, situational aesthetics, semiotics, deconstruction, and the critique of representation....
-Though in ways elegiac, but not sentimental or nostalgic, Davis’ work aspires to be art of his epoch, and perhaps even for his epoch–an art that engages with shared experience and endeavor, shared excitement and shared angst."
+Christopher Miles said of Davis: "Davis's practice is clearly informed by a long personal history on the part of the artist with direct engagement in the discourses of conceptual art practice, situational aesthetics, semiotics, deconstruction, and the critique of representation....
+Though in ways elegiac, but not sentimental or nostalgic, Davis's work aspires to be art of his epoch, and perhaps even for his epoch–an art that engages with shared experience and endeavor, shared excitement and shared angst."

-Howard N. Fox in the catalog essay, “Road Trip/Road Show” wrote: “Michael Davis’ and Stephen Moore's “Progress, In Search of the American Esthetic”, a trek across the country from Los Angeles to New York twice – once in 1970 and again in 2005 – is a richly provocative contemporary example of the archetypal pop-culture road trip...Every nuance of bittersweet irony, of humor, or poignancy in “Progress” plays against the American citizenry's’ received culture of respect, reverence, even awe for the nation's natural beauty and bounty, including a long tradition in visual art and literature of celebrating the land.”

-Helen Lessick of Public Art Review Magazine said "Coming of age during the minimal art movement Michael Davis was interested in using non-traditional art sites to create open public theater.
-He wanted to change the viewer’s passive observation of art into an active interplay outside the commercial gallery system."
+Art critic Howard N. Fox, in the catalogue essay "Road Trip/Road Show", described Progress, In Search of the American Esthetic by Michael Davis and Stephen Moore as a contemporary example of a cross-country artistic project, undertaken in 1970 and revisited in 2005.
+He noted that the work engages with themes of American culture, landscape, and artistic traditions, reflecting on the country's visual and cultural identity.